BG3-Community-Library-Team/bg3-community/test/SE_API.md

 })
 ```

-In the following examples, channel creation be partially omitted for brevity.
+In the following examples, channel creation may be partially omitted for brevity.

 ##### 2) Request / reply (client requests some data from the server)